LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Brannon/Bismuth Shatterborne.md

 ##### Long Term Goals
 - Would like to find a way home or a new home
+- Take revenge on those that brought you to Seni

 ##### Additional Goals
 - Learn more about Family History
 - Commune with Kaede

 ##### Motivations
 After being taken as a slave and forced into a new land, Bismuth desires to find a place of safety for himself and his brother.
-And if possible take revenge on those that brought him here
+And if possible take revenge on those that brought him here.

 ##### Flaws
+Past experiences with bad leadership have lead me to feel the need to be in charge of any group I join

 ##### Affiliations